jaredkrinke/literal-html/README.md

 const fragmentHTML = html`<p>${value}</p>`;
 const fragmentXML = xml`<text>${value}</text>`;

-// You can specify the type of escaping required using an object with a single key, e.g. {attr: ...} for a quotation mark-enclosed attribute`: const fragment3 = html`<img alt="${{attr: value}}" />`;
+// You can specify the type of escaping required using an object with a single key, e.g. {attr: ...} for an attribute`: const fragment3 = html`<img alt="${{attr: value}}" />`;

 // To eliminate escaping altogether use the "verbatim" key: